cb1kenobi/snooplogg/README.md

 You can stop snooping by calling `snooplogg.unsnoop()`.

+Note: SnoopLogg defines a global `snooplogg` variable to pass messages between logger instances and the message format is a plain object.
+This means, in theory, SnoopLogg v6 or newer instances can snoop on any other SnoopLogg v6 or new instances.
+No need to worry about keeping the dependency versions in sync.

 # Programmatic Instantiation

 You can create your own SnoopLogg instances instead of using the default one: